 Many people have never seen a gantt chart before.
-This post is going to show an example of a gantt chart.
+This post is going to show a gantt chart example.

 A gantt chart is simply a timeline view of your project.
 The left hand side is a list of tasks for your project organized into groups.
 The image below is an example of a gantt chart that could be used to plan a concert.